 To find friends, who are doing the same thing as you are, I would start by joining Facebook groups.
 Start with the more generic ‘make money online’ ones.
 You can join groups that are closer to your niche when you find out what your niche is.
 Here are a few suggestions

-I would start joining groups very slowly, maybe just 10 a day (5 in the morning and 5 in the evening) and stick with that for a few weeks at least.
-Then, increase the amount of groups you join in small increments (15 a day then, then 20 a day and so on), and remember to spread out your requests throughout the entire day.
+I would start joining groups very slowly, maybe just 10 a day (five in the morning and five in the evening) and stick with that for a few weeks at least.
+Then, increase the amount of groups you join in small increments (15 a day then, then 20 a day and so on), and remember to spread your requests out throughout the entire day.

 Also, make sure you have the notification switched on for groups you are joining.
-This is an evil but a necessary one because you need to comment on posts, like posts, and so on as this will also give you credibility.
+This is a necessary evil because you need to comment on posts, like posts, and so on as this will also give you credibility.

 Now You Are in Groups, You Need Friends

 If you have no friends in your new account, most marketers are going to ignore you.
-That sounds horrible but it’s a fact.
-Of course, you want the big marketers with lots of friends, but it is difficult in the beginning, but as you are not trying to sell anything at the moment, you shouldn’t worry too much.
+That sounds horrible, but it’s a fact.
+Of course, you want the big marketers with lots of friends, but it is difficult in the beginning.
+Since you are not trying to sell anything at the moment, you shouldn’t worry too much.

 Start by just adding anyone.
 Once you have got a decent amount, you can start adding some of the bigger guns.
 Just make sure you have lots of content and posts, and that you have made generally sensible comments.
 Remember, you are using your marketing account, so keep to that type of content.